swarmstack/swarmstack/README.md

 ### Prometheus

-The data retention period for Prometheus is defaulted to 48 hours within the docker compose files, and a default 10GB Prometheus tsdb data volume will be created for HA swarmstack users.
+The data retention period for Prometheus is defaulted to 48 hours within the docker compose files, and a default 10GB Prometheus data volume will be created for HA swarmstack users.
 Prometheus itself is not designed for long-term storage and retrival of data, but can work with several storage back-ends as remote-read and remote-write targets.
 If you find that you need to perform queries on metrics data older than a few days, you should explore deploying other options for long-term storage and retrieval of Prometheus data.
-Prometheus can optionally replicate metrics stored within it's own internal time-series database (tsdb) out to one or more external tsdb such as InfluxDB and supports efficient remote-read and write from these longer-term storage sources.
+Prometheus can optionally replicate metrics stored within it's own internal time-series database (TSDB) out to one or more external TSDB such as VictoriaMetrics, and supports efficient remote-write capabilities for replicating data into these longer-term storage sources.

-InfluxDB and Postgres (even streaming read-replication) can be used to persist metrics data in a way that Prometheus can consume it, other [storage back-ends for Prometheus](https://prometheus.io/docs/operating/integrations/) are also available.
-The project [swarmstack/influxdb](https://github.com/swarmstack/influxdb) can help swarmstack users quickly bring up an optional InfluxDB remote read-write back-end for hosting longer-term Prometheus metrics.
+VictoriaMetrics can be used to persist metrics data in a way that Prometheus-compatible applications (such as Grafana)  can consume it.
+Other [storage back-ends for Prometheus](https://prometheus.io/docs/operating/integrations/) are also available.
+The project [swarmstack/victoria-metrics](https://github.com/swarmstack/victoria-metrics) can help swarmstack users quickly bring up an optional VictoriaMetrics remote-write back-end for hosting longer-term metrics.
+See [Remote Write Storage Wars](https://promcon.io/2019-munich/talks/remote-write-storage-wars/) for more information.

 You might instead choose to scale your Prometheus using a federated architecture across multiple Prometheus shards using [Thanos](https://github.com/improbable-eng/thanos), see [PromCon 2018: Thanos - Prometheus at Scale](https://youtu.be/Fb_lYX01IX4)